INTERNATIONAL FEDERATION OF CLINICAL CHEMISTRY AND LABORATORY MEDICINE

 The systematic names recommended here are primarily for the purpose

 of unambiguous data exchange.
-Their use in routine language by clinician
+Their use in routine language by clinicians

 or laboratory practitioners is optional but encouraged.